nasa/openmct/e2e/README.md

 npx playwright test --config=e2e/playwright-ci.config.js --project=chrome --grep @snapshot
 ```

-### (WIP) Updating Snapshots
+### Updating Snapshots

-When the `@snapshot` tests fail, they will need to be evaluated to see if the failure is an acceptable change or
+When the `@snapshot` tests fail, they will need to be evaluated to see if the failure is an acceptable and desireable or and unintended regression.

 ## Performance Testing